 Preheat the oven to 150C.

-Heat 3 Tbsp each of the olive oil and argan oil in a large casserole dish that can be used on the stove top or in the oven.
+Heat 1.5 Tbsp each of the olive oil and argan oil in a large heavy frying pan.
 Add the onions and the remaining spice mix and cook over a low heat for 10 minutes until the onions are soft but not coloured.
 Add the garlic for the final 3 minutes.

-Heat the remaining oil in a heavy griddle pan and when it is really hot place the chicken pieces skin side down in the pan and cook for 4-5 minutes (use a splatter screen - it's going to sizzle and spit!).
+Heat the remaining oil in the onions pan and when it is really hot place the chicken pieces skin side down in the pan and cook for 4-5 minutes (use a splatter screen - it's going to sizzle and spit!).
 Turn over and cook for another 5 minutes, then remove from the pan and place in the casserole dish.

-Pour 250ml tomato juice into the griddle pan and stir well, scraping up all the bits on the bottom, then pour the contents of the pan into the casserole dish.
-Add the remaining tomato juice, chopped tomatoes, apricots, preserved lemon, raisins, flaked almonds, saffron, stock and honey to the casserole dish.
-Bring to the boil, cover with a tightly fitting lid and cook in the oven for 30-45 minutes or until the chicken is tender.
+Pour 200ml tomato juice into the pan and stir well, scraping up all the bits on the bottom.
+Add the chopped tomatoes, apricots, preserved lemon, raisins, flaked almonds, saffron, stock and honey and when heated through, pour the contents of the pan into the casserole dish.

+Cover with a tightly fitting lid and cook in the oven for 45 minutes or until the chicken is tender.